aws-amplify/docs/js/angular.md

 ### Styles

-To use the aws-amplfiy-angular components you will need to install '@aws-amplify/ui'.
+To use the aws-amplify-angular components you will need to install '@aws-amplify/ui'.

 Add the following to your styles.css file to use the default styles:
 ```@import '~aws-amplify-angular/Theme.css';```